pooja614/Data-Analytics/Web Scrapping/README.md

 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/afd698b8-486b-408a-9e49-08cd85344b37)

 ## Conclusion
-Thus webscrapping and data cleaning has benn achieved.
+Thus webscrapping has been achieved on the magicbrick.com website and data cleaning is performed.
+Preprocessed dataset is aquired by this process.